 Knockout Italian dishes, pizzas and glamour have arrived to enliven well-heeled Dalkeith and western suburbs aspirants.

-Money can’t buy happiness, they say, but it certainly can buy one of the western suburbs’ most beautiful fit-outs.
-It’s hard to know where to start.
+It’s hard to know where to start at Isoletta.
 The de Gournay gilded wallpaper mural?
 The imported Italian brass, marble and mirrors?
 Or the artisanal Marana Forni, known as the “Ferrari” of wood-fired ovens, all the way from Verona?
 Then there’s the wine, with nearly 50 different bottles listed above the $300 mark on an extensive list (among, thankfully, more affordable drops).

 Sit at the pizza counter and the oven gets a workout right in front of you.